Tiled Diffusion: Related Work

 \section{Related Work}

 We begin by discussing classical tiling techniques, highlighting the evolution of this field.
 We then explore recent advancements in image generation models, focusing on those applicable to image synthesis and editing.
+Next, we review tiling in popular applications.
 Finally, we examine current approaches to automated tiling using generative models, emphasizing the gaps our work aims to address.